justkeepquiet/tera-api/README.md

 # tera-api

 API and In-game Shop implementation for the TERA Online retail server (patch 92/100) on Node.js.
-The API consists of two independent servers running on different ports (for the needs of the [Launcher](https://github.com/justkeepquiet/tera-launcher)/Shop and separately for the needs of the Arbiter server).
+The API consists of three independent servers (Arbiter API, Portal API and Admin Panel) running on different ports.

+The Arbiter API intended for processing internal requests from the Arbiter Server, such as checking a token, receiving events about the character's behavior, etc. This API must be binded only on a local IP address and must not be accessed by external users!

+The Portal API is a web server intended for the [Launcher](https://github.com/justkeepquiet/tera-launcher)/Shop.
+This API must be available from the outside (proxied by Nginx or binded on external IP) for use by server users: registration, authorization, login, update routines etc. Also, this API allows to process static elements (directory **public**).

 Built-in admin panel for full control of all functionality and viewing logs.
 There is also full integration with the Box Server and Steer Server (for setting permissions).

-## Components

-### Arbiter API

-It is intended for processing internal requests from the Arbiter Server, such as checking a token, receiving events about the character's behavior, etc.
-This API must be binded only on a local IP address and must not be accessed by external users!

-### Portal API

-This API is a web server intended for the Launcher (portal).
-This API must be available from the outside (proxied by Nginx or binded on external IP) for use by server users: registration, authorization, login, update routines etc.
-Also, this API allows to process static elements (directory **public**).

 ## Requirements